iamkaith/searchview/README.md

     </item>
     ```

+    - note: if you don't have the search icon, you can add a new Vector asset into your project and look through the list available.

 9. Finally!
 Go to your SearchActivity.
 Let's get this going.
 We're going to start with our 4 private fields at class level

     - Toolbar (make sure you import the correct version: ```android.support.v7.widget.Toolbar```)